OrangeReaper/NordVPN-GUI/README.md

 **Icon which appears topmost on the desktop and provides:**

-- Indication of VPN Connectivity
+- Indication of VPN Connectivity & uptime
-- Ability to be relocated as desired by dragging with mouse.
+- Ability to be relocated as desired by dragging with mouse
+- Login via NordVPN Token
 - Position is retained on application closure
 - Right click menu options-
   * Connect/Disconnect to VPN